ni/monodrive-documentation/docs/r2v/detailed_guide.md

 After the sensor suite is connected and calibrated, the monoDrive R2V Data Logger is used to collect binary stream data on a laptop computer.
-The data logger, shown in Figure 3, is a LabView application which enables configuration of sensor settings and view mission critical sensor data during a logging session.
+The data logger, shown in Figure 3, is a LabVIEW application which enables configuration of sensor settings and view mission critical sensor data during a logging session.
 After a logging session is complete, the binary sensor stream data can be found in the directory selected in the data logging application.
 This binary